instruqt/git-exec/git-exec.md

 ### Commands with Basic Implementation

-The following commands have basic structure but need completion:
+The following commands have basic structure but could use enhancement:
-- `Merge()` - Has extensive options but needs conflict parsing
-- `Checkout()` - Basic implementation, needs output parsing
+- `Checkout()` - Basic implementation, could use enhanced output parsing
-- `Config()` - Basic implementation, needs get/set logic refinement
+- `Config()` - Basic implementation, could use get/set logic refinement
 - `Revert()`, `Reflog()`, `Remove()` - Have option definitions but basic execution

 ### Recently Implemented

+- **Complete Merge Operations**: Full merge support with conflict handling
+  - `Merge()` with comprehensive conflict detection and parsing
+  - `ResolveConflicts()` for programmatic conflict resolution
+  - `MergeAbort()` and `MergeContinue()` for merge workflow control
+  - Support for both programmatic and manual conflict resolution
 - **Session Management**: Complete persistent user sessions with `.git/config` storage
   - Smart repository detection (auto-detects existing repos vs new directories)
   - Automatic user attribution for all session operations